Qatar

 Qatar is a member of the Gulf Cooperation Council (GCC), the Arab League and the Organization of Islamic Cooperation (OIC).
 It joined the UN in 1971 and the World Trade Organisation (WTO) in 1996.
 It withdrew from OPEC in January 2019.

-Qatar is active in the United Nations, currently serving on the International Civil Aviation Organization Council (2022-25), International Maritime Organization Council (2024-25), UNESCO World Heritage Committee (2021-25), as Deputy Members of the International Labor Organisation (ILO; 2024-27) and on the UN Human Rights Council (2022-24).
+Qatar is active in the United Nations, currently serving on the International Civil Aviation Organization Council (2022-25), International Maritime Organization Council (2024-25), UNESCO World Heritage Committee (2021-25) and as Deputy Members of the International Labour Organisation (ILO; 2024-27).

 Since 2018, in partnership with the ILO, Qatar has undertaken significant labour reforms – including abolishing the Kafala system by allowing workers to change jobs, establishing a basic minimum wage and banning work outside during summer days.